Undefined-Developers/Discord.js-v14-TS-handler/README.md

   4. run `npm run init` and wait
   5. While you'll see `SETUP IS DONE` in console - you're good to start bot.
 Use `npm run start` for starting bot, `npm run bridge_start` to start bridge.
 Other commands see in `package.json`
   6. OMG IT'S ONLINE!!

+# Credits
+  [Tomato6966/discord-js-v14-handler](https://github.com/Tomato6966/discord-js-v14-handler) - Inspired by code structure.
+Also few functions was copied and modified from here